 There are two components to pediatric dentistry, preventive care at our dentists’ office and preventive care at home.
-Dr. Andrew Smith and Dr. Bradley Smith have provided this page of information about caring for your child’s teeth to help you keep your child’s smile healthy.
+Dr. Andrew Smith and Dr. Jason Wareham have provided this page of information about caring for your child’s teeth to help you keep your child’s smile healthy.
 If you have questions, please feel free to contact Wasatch Gentle Dental at 801-262-6661.
 We will be happy to provide you with more information and help you schedule your child’s appointment with our caring dental professionals.

 Although brushing and flossing are the two main topics most people think of when they hear the words “home care” or “oral hygiene,” caring for your child’s teeth involves many other factors.
 These include:

 • Diet – Provide your child with a nourishing, balanced diet.
 Limit their intake of sugary foods, and discourage continuous snacking.
 We recommend providing alternative, non-sugary snacks such as celery sticks, carrots, and low-fat yogurt.